© 2026 InsideOut

 This funding will enable a world‑leading investigation into the biological drivers of eating behaviour in anorexia nervosa, which is looking to commence recruitment in August 2026.

 The FERN Study looks at how metabolic hormones, gut microbiology, and neural reward systems interact to influence eating behaviours in people with anorexia nervosa.
-Understanding the biological underpinnings of restrictive eating has the potential to inform the development of novel treatment strategies, and biologically-informed interventions for anorexia nervosa.

 The project, led by Dr Kristi Griffiths of InsideOut, is a collaborative effort that brings together leading researchers across Sydney University’s Charles Perkins Centre; endocrinologist Assoc.
 Professor Samantha Hocking, and gut microbiome specialist Professor Andrew Holmes.